 LV Engine will enable the active operation of the distribution network by bringing a number of valuable functionalities to secondary substations that have previously been unavailable.
 These functionalities include:

-• Power flow control for load sharing between multiple transformers
+- Power flow control for load sharing between multiple transformer

 To enable the efficient use of these functionalities the project will take advantage of several streams of network data to determine the optimal configuration of the network.
 This includes monitored data from surrounding substations and Smart Meter data to build a real time view of the voltage profiles along the length and phase of each LV feeder.
 This data will be coordinated with the existing legacy IT systems and a new LV Engine Smart Controller designed to process the data using a number of intelligent algorithms and provide suitable set points for the Smart Transformers to regulate to.

 What stage are we at now?

 The project officially began in 2018 and has been developing both a technical and functional specification for the procurement of Smart Transformers which are fit-for-purpose within a distribution network.
 These documents are complemented by a number of studies leading to a competitive industry tendering to secure a number of external partners towards the end of 2018.
 The next 4 years of the project will focus on design and build of the Smart Transformers prior to live network testing at trial sites within both our SP Manweb and SP Distribution licenced areas.

 During the project a number of design tools and policies will be created to ensure the methods developed by LV Engine can be successfully adopted by GB DNOs upon project completion.
 This includes Cost Benefit Analysis tools to determine the specific applications under which a Smart Transformer and the associated Smart Grid control represents best value investment in comparison with current conventional approaches to network design and operation.